 The Most Famous Simbang Gabi

-The true Christmas countdown begins on December 16, nine days before Christmas.
-Since we are primarily Catholic, Filipinos hear Misa de Aguinaldo (masses celebrated at dawn) or Simbang Gabi.
-Filipinos look forward to getting their hands on bibingka and puto bumbong, rice delicacies associated with the Christmas season, in addition to feeling grateful.
 In the Philippines, Christmas is unquestionably more enjoyable.
-And the best part is that it begins so early that people prepare for it while also preparing for Halloween trick or treating.
+The best part of a Filipino Christmas is that it begins so early that people prepare for it while also preparing for Halloween trick or treating.
 The holidays are pleasant, but the months of preparation leading up to Christmas make them even more enjoyable and meaningful.

-Shining, Shimmering Lights and Parols
+Shining, Shimmering Lights and Ancient Treasures

 Countless Parties are Organized

-Gift Shopping
+Gift Shopping and Gift Giving

-Who particularly cares about traffic?
-Filipinos shop for Christmas gifts in congested malls as a holiday tradition.
-Filipino workers receive bonuses and monetary gifts between September and December, which they usually spend on mall sales.
 It also helps that the atmosphere in shopping malls is very cheerful and convincing during the “ber” months, with joyful carols on speakers and every shop or corner decorated with Christmas ornaments.
-Now with the pandemic, these shopping habits would surely be unhampered with the rise of online stores where you can buy Christmas gifts safely and conveniently.

 Party Hopping Legend